 The doctors, nurses, and other staff at Memorial Sloan Kettering are focused on all aspects of cancer care.
 This means that in addition to the most-advanced therapies for treating cancer, we deliver care that tends to the physical, emotional, and spiritual needs that come up during and after cancer treatment.

-“We feel strongly that supportive care is compatible with the most-aggressive, state-of-the-art cancer care,” says Judith Nelson, who is Chief of the Supportive Care Service.
+“We feel strongly that supportive care is compatible with the most-aggressive, state-of-the-art cancer care,” says physician Judith Nelson.
 “It’s not an either-or situation: Supportive care and cancer care go together.
 We emphasize the importance of the supportive services that are available from a patient’s very first appointment.”

 “Supportive care is based on a person’s needs, not on their prognosis.
 People with all types and stages of cancer can benefit from it,” Dr. Nelson adds.
 “The goal of our service is to help patients live maximally and to have every day for them be the best day possible, for as many days — or weeks, years, or decades — as possible.”